Shinjuku Gyoen National Garden 新宿御苑

 Cherry blossom season

-If you're in Tokyo during sakura season, Shinjuku Gyoen is a beautiful place to experience Japanese hanami (viewing the cherry blossoms).
-The 1,500 cherry trees color the park in many shades of pink.
+If you're in Tokyo during sakura season, Shinjuku Gyoen is a beautiful place to experience Japanese hanami (viewing the cherry blossoms), when approximately 1,000 cherry trees color the garden in many shades of pink.
 Bring along a picnic lunch and join the fun.
 Hanami is a truly Japanese experience.

 Keep in mind, however, that the garden prohibits alcohol consumption.
 Because of this, the garden is a popular cherry-blossom viewing choice for those with babies and children.